 By Don Carter, Engineer

 I assess damaged houses for a living, and I have concluded that if all homeowners were diligent about water management, I'd probably be out of work.
-Here is why: Most Kansas City area homes are built on expansive clay soil.
-Clay is the stuff flower pots are made of, and it behaves a lot like Play Dough: it shrinks when it dries and swells when it's wet.
-Sixty percent of Johnson County soil types are labeled “severe risk for shrink-swell ” by USDA .
-Still we build houses on them, and to a homeowner, this makes water management a critical issue.
+Here is why: most Kansas City area homes are built on expansive clay soil.
+Clay is the stuff flower pots are made of, and it behaves a lot like Play-Doh: it shrinks when it dries and swells when it's wet.
+Sixty percent of Johnson County soil types are labeled “severe risk for shrink-swell ” by the USDA.
+Still, we build houses on them, and to a homeowner, this makes water management a critical issue.

-Faulty water management can destabilize clay soil under foundation footings thus leading to structural damage of your home.
+Faulty water management can destabilize clay soil under foundation footings thus leading to structural damage to your home.
 In Part 2 we will address a more serious water-related problem—mold.
 Absent good water control, water ponding against your house can crack basement walls with a force known as hydrostatic pressure.
-Water then weeps in through these cracks or via the natural seam between walls and floor.
+Water then seeps in through these cracks or via the natural seam between walls and floor.

 Not all mold is as dangerous as stachy.
 Green mold on bread and cheese or black mold on shower tiles does NOT present the same risk, although a moldy home is never a healthy home.
-Such things as runny nose, eye irritation, congestion, headaches, dizziness and fatigue have been attributed to the toxic effects of different molds.
-If you have had plumbing leaks, roof leaks, wet basement or sewer backup in the past year, look for mold or a musty odor.
-Be alert to water soaked wood, ceiling tiles, wall paneling, unpainted sheetrock, cardboard boxes, and stacks of newspapers.
-If these areas once wet have dried, the fungus will not continue to grow.
+Such things as a runny nose, eye irritation, congestion, headaches, dizziness, and fatigue have been attributed to the toxic effects of different molds.
+If you have had plumbing leaks, roof leaks, wet basement, or sewer backup in the past year, look for mold or a musty odor.
+Be alert to water-soaked wood, ceiling tiles, wall paneling, unpainted sheetrock, cardboard boxes, and stacks of newspapers.
+If these areas were once wet, but have dried, the fungus will not continue to grow.